Tournament Guidelines

 • Remember, it’s only a game.

-We truly hope this has been helpful-and unnecessary-and that everyone enjoys their tournament experience at Piermont Chess Club.
+We truly hope this has been helpful and that everyone enjoys their experience at Piermont Chess Club.
 Contact us at (914) 719 1970 or piermontchess@piermontchess.com if you have any further questions or concerns.